Coca Cola HBC withdraws some drinks in Croatia while illnesses investigated

+Earlier Croatia's state inspection office ordered the local arm of Coca Cola HBC, which distributes Coca-Cola products, to withdraw a batch of Coca-Cola Original Taste 500ml.

-Coca Cola HBC Croatia, part of the bottling company that distributes Coca-Cola products, said in a statement published by local media that its internal analysis had not found any irregularities in the products but that it was withdrawing the batches until the official investigation had concluded.
+The company said in a statement it was also withdrawing a limited batch of Romerquelle Emotion Blueberry Pomegranate 330ml.
+It added that its internal analysis had not found any irregularities in either product but that it was withdrawing the batches until official investigations had concluded.

-At the weekend, a young man in the Adriatic town of Rijeka suffered throat injuries after consuming a flavoured Coca-Cola mineral drink in a cafe, according to local media reports.
+At the weekend, a young man in the Adriatic town of Rijeka suffered throat injuries after consuming a Romerquelle Emotion drink.

-The individual is being treated in hospital, but six more suspected cases have emerged in the capital Zagreb and the town of Varazdin, Health Minister Vili Beros said on Wednesday.
+The individual is being treated in hospital, Health Minister Vili Beros said on Wednesday, later telling state television HRT that 13 other people across Croatia had also reported symptoms after consuming Coca Cola drinks.

-He added those individuals had been examined in hospital and most of them had now been released.
+He added that only the individual in Rijeka had serious injuries and most of the others had been released from hospital.

-Beros said a direct connection between the cases had not been established, and that an analysis of samples from the suspected drinks was expected to be completed later in the day.

-Coca Cola HBC Croatia's statement said it had temporarily withdrawn one batch of Coca-Cola Original Taste 500ml and two limited batches of Romerquelle Emotion Blueberry Pomegranate 330ml.
+The state inspectorate said in a statement late Wednesday an analysis of a sample of Romerquelle Emotion had found that all of the values measured - such as acidity, metals and metalloids, pesticides and additives - were within allowed parameters "and could not cause symptoms suffered by affected people".

+It added that an analysis of the samples of the regular Coca-Cola had not been completed.

 (Reporting by Antonio Bronic and Daria Sito-Sucic Editing by Mark Potter)